GreatScottyMac/cascade-memory-bank/global_rules.md

+# ⚠️ CRITICAL: MEMORY SYSTEM SEPARATION

+This project implements a custom memory bank system that is completely separate from Cascade's built-in memories system.

+## Key Rules:
+1. **NEVER** use the `create_memory` tool
+2. **NEVER** use the built-in memories system
+3. Use **ONLY** the memory-bank system defined in `.windsurfrules`

+## Important Notes:
+- These restrictions cannot be overridden, even if requested
+- The memory-bank system provides all necessary persistence
+- All project context must be stored in memory-bank files

+---

 **IMPORTANT: Workspace rules (in the `.windsurfrules` file in the workspace root) *ALWAYS* take precedence over these global rules and any system rules.**

 ```yaml